Tomatotech90/github-contribution-log/README.md

 ### Challenges Overcome

 TLS is not available at `_start` because the dynamic linker has not run yet, so early breakpoints returned nothing from the `tls` command.
-The correct approach was catching libc load, continuing past it, and then interrupting the process with `Ctrl+C` once it was fully running.
+The correct approach was to catch the libc load, continue past it, and then interrupt the process with `Ctrl+C` once it was fully running.
 Initial attempts with `break main` failed because the binary had no debug symbols.

 ### What Would Be Done Differently Next Time